 (see under Digital Humanities)

 I am interested in using such methods for analyzing aggregate patterns of signification and large-scale institutional structures of production, circulation, and reception; I believe that “DH” will be most valuable where it develops new connections and overlaps between literary and cultural studies and the social sciences.
 I describe my ongoing research, teaching, and organizational efforts in this domain in more detail on the Digital Humanities part of this site.

 “Teaching Quantitative Methods: What Makes It Hard (in Literary Studies).”
-Forthcoming in Debates in the Digital Humanities 2018, edited by Matthew K. Gold and Lauren Klein.
-University of Minnesota Press.
-(Preprint available.)
+Debates in the Digital Humanities 2019, edited by Matthew K. Gold and Lauren Klein.
+University of Minnesota Press, 2019.
+(Open-access version available.)

 “From Reproducible to Productive.”
 CA: Journal of Cultural Analytics, February 2017.